 (a) The principal business of the Company is the acquisition, development, licensing and protection of its intellectual property.
 The Company presently owns six patents (the "Patent Portfolio") covering various telecommunications and data networking technologies including, among others, patents covering the delivery of power over Ethernet cable for the purpose of remotely powering network devices, and the transmission of audio, video and data over computer and telephony networks.
-The Company's strategy is to pursue licensing and strategic business alliances with companies in the industries that manufacture and sell products that make use of the technologies underlying its patents as well as with other users of the technology who benefit directly from the technology including corporate, educational and governmental entities.
+The Company's strategy is to pursue licensing opportunities with companies in the industries that manufacture and sell products that make use of the technologies underlying its patents as well as with other users of the technology who benefit directly from the technology including corporate, educational and governmental entities.

 To date, the Company's efforts with respect to its Patent Portfolio have focused on licensing its remote power patent (U.S. Patent No. 6,218,930) covering the control of power delivery of Ethernet cables (the "Remote Power Patent").
-As of June 30, 2010, the Company had entered into 6 license agreements with respect to its Remote Power Patent which, among others, included license agreements with D-Link (See Note D[2]), Microsemi Corporation (See Note D[3]) and Netgear, Inc. (See Note D[1].
-The Company may seek to acquire additional patents in the future.
-The Company continually reviews opportunities to acquire or license additional intellectual property for the purpose of pursuing licensing opportunities.
+As of September 30, 2010, the Company had entered into 11 license agreements with respect to its Remote Power Patent which includes, among others, license agreements with Cisco Systems, Inc. and Cisco-Linksys, Extreme Networks, Inc., Netgear, Inc. and several other major data networking equipment manufacturers (see Note D[1]), Microsemi Corporation (See Note D[3]) and D-Link (See Note D[2]).
+The Company's current strategy includes continuing to pursue licensing opportunities for the Remote Power Patent from vendors of Power over Ethernet equipment in order to resolve possible infringement of the Remote Patent by such vendors.